HabanaAI/Model-References/TensorFlow/computer_vision/Resnets/ResNeXt/README.md

 ```

 ## Pre-trained Model
-TensorFlow ResNeXt is trained on Habana Gaudi cards and the checkpoint and saved model files are created.
+TensorFlow ResNeXt is trained on Intel® Gaudi® AI Accelerators and the checkpoint and saved model files are created.
 You can use them for fine-tuning or transfer learning tasks with your own datasets.
 To download the checkpoint or saved model files, please refer to [Habana Catalog](https://developer.habana.ai/catalog/resnext-for-tensorflow/) to obtain the URL.

 ## Profile